John Edwards Caldwell: Early life and family

 Caldwell was born in 1769, the son of James Caldwell and Hannah Ogden.
 His father was a Presbyterian minister who played a prominent part in the American Revolution and was known as the "Fighting Parson".
 Caldwell's family home was burned by Loyalists in 1780.

 After his father's murder in 1781, Caldwell was placed under the care of his legal guardian Elias Boudinot, who sent him to live in the home of Rev. Alexander MacWhorter.
 Caldwell was later adopted by Gilbert du Motier, Marquis de Lafayette, who took him with his family upon his return to France in 1782.
 Caldwell was educated in a French boarding school during that period.
 In 1785, Caldwell and the family of Lafayette dined with John Adams.
 In 1791, Caldwell returned to America and settled in Philadelphia, where his guardian Boudinot was living.

 Marriage

 In 1801, Caldwell married Hanna Wyck, and they had one daughter.

 Career

 In June 1801, Caldwell received a recess appointment by President Thomas Jefferson as Consular Agent for the West Indies and San Domingo.
 His appointment was confirmed by the United States Senate in January 1802.
 In 1802, he wrote to then-Secretary of State James Madison and provided an account of American vessels in port.
 Caldwell later moved to New York City.

-Caldwell was an early founder of the American Bible Society, and served as its general agent from 1878 until the rest of his life.
-In 1816, Caldwell made a founding donation to the society of $10,000.
+Caldwell was an early founder of the American Bible Society.
+In 1816, he made a founding donation to the society of $10,000.
 Caldwell was also the founder of the Christian Herald, and he served as editor and publisher of the first five volumes.

 In 1809, Caldwell published his first book, A Tour through Part of Virginia, In the Summer of 1808.